sinonjs/sinon/docs/release-source/release/sandbox.md

 `replacement` can be any value, including `spies`, `stubs` and `fakes`.

-By default, this method only works on non-accessor properties, for replacing accessors, use `sandbox.replaceGetter()` and `sandbox.replaceSetter()`.
+This method only works on non-accessor properties, for replacing accessors, use `sandbox.replaceGetter()` and `sandbox.replaceSetter()`.

 ```js
 var myObject = {